friskycodeur/patient-backend/README.md

 ## Objective -

-Create a Django app that have, Create, Update, Delete and List operations for patient.
+A Django app that have, Create, Update, Delete and List operations for patient.

 ## Application overview -